nluu05/AllergyPal/README.md

 ```
 http://localhost:[APACHE_PORT]
 ```
-Refer to step 10 for Apache Port.
+Refer to step 10 if needed.

 [TODO: Picture here]
 ### 17. Click into `AllergyPal`